What are the Types of Acne and How Can You Treat Them?

 While the onset of acne typically begins during puberty, more and more adults are acknowledging their own experiences with acne well past their mid-20s.
 Women, in particular, can experience bouts with acne well into menopause, influenced by hormonal shifts throughout the menstrual cycle as well as over the course of the body’s maturation.
 While men are more likely to experience acne as a juvenile and into early adulthood, some men continue to experience acne into later adulthood.

 The message here is clear – acne isn’t just for hormonal teenagers, though teens are certainly a demographic that experience disproportionate acne rates.
-Regardless of age, your experiences with acne are very real, and likely very treatable – especially with the help of extraordinary new diagnostic measures from apps like Acne Intelligence.
+Regardless of age, your experiences with acne are very real, and likely very treatable – especially with the help of extraordinary products like Acne Intelligence.
 However, to understand why acne occurs across population types – as well as why it’s happening to you and how to treat it – it is important to understand that there are several different types of acne.

 How Does Acne Occur?

 Regardless of the type of acne you have, acne presents as blemishes on the skin, which form due to clogged pores.
 In most cases, clogs form when hair follicles step up production of sebum, an oil that prevents the skin from excessive drying.
 Too much sebum, along with changes in the way your skin sheds dead cells, often results in accumulation of a mixture of excess sebum and dead skin cells in your pores.
 This environment is very susceptible to clogging and bacterial colonization, which leads to the development of acne blemishes.